FuelLabs/intro-to-sway/README.md

 }
 ```

-First, we'll ensure that the owner has been set, so we don't send funds to a zero address.
+First, we'll ensure that the owner has been initalized to some address.

 ```rust
 let owner = storage.owner;